 Our department holds a Silver Athena Swan award, recognising our exceptional commitment and excellence in the advancement of gender equality.

 Learning & teaching

-Teaching methods include Lectures, laboratory classes, workshops and community and hospital-based experiential learning which provide and consolidate the knowledge and understanding required of a medicines expert.
+Teaching methods on our pharmacy degree include Lectures, laboratory classes, workshops and community and hospital-based experiential learning which provide and consolidate the knowledge and understanding required of a medicines expert.